autobrr/mkbrr/README.md

 ```

 > [!TIP]
 > The preset file can be placed in the current directory, `~/.config/mkbrr/`, or `~/.mkbrr/`.
 You can also specify a custom location with `--preset-file`.
+Presets also support the `exclude_patterns` field, allowing you to define default or preset-specific file exclusions.

 ### Batch Mode